xdmiodz/async_rpcz/README.md

 ## Python implementation of RPCZ server/client with asyncio support

-[RPCZ](https://github.com/thesamet/rpcz) is great, it mixes both two useful technologies - ZeroMQ and Protobuf.
+[RPCZ](https://github.com/thesamet/rpcz) is great, it blends together two useful technologies - ZeroMQ and Protobuf.
 But the main project is abandoned and it lacks of support for another very useful thing in Python - asyncio.
 So I decided to make an alternative implementation of RPCZ client/server in Python, but this time with asyncio.

 Currently it has only server implementation, but I hope there will be the client too.
 Now the implemation is kind of cumbersome, but it works